edman/edman.github.io/_drafts/dynamic-programming-with-trees.md

 Recently I came by the [House Robber III problem](https://leetcode.com/problems/house-robber-iii/) in LeetCode.
-The basic idea is you're given a binary tree with weights on its vertices and asked to find an [independent set](https://en.wikipedia.org/wiki/Independent_set_(graph_theory)) that maximizes the sum of the weights of its vertices.
+The basic idea in this problem is you're given a binary tree with weights on its vertices and asked to find an [independent set](https://en.wikipedia.org/wiki/Independent_set_(graph_theory)) that maximizes the sum of its weights.
 This is a dynamic programming problem rated medium in difficulty by the website.

-This post starts with a brief overview on dynamic programming, and ends with an anecdote on how I tried two different implementations of dynamic programming memoization when trying to solve the House Robber III problem.
+This post starts with a brief overview on dynamic programming, and ends with an anecdote on how I tried two different implementations of dynamic programming memoization when solving the House Robber III problem.
+Although the actual algorithmic idea in both approaches is the same, the strategy used to store memozation matrices when entries are the nodes of a tree led to considerable differences in readability.

 <span class="more"/>